-His discrete nature and negotiating expertise are central to his successes, which include negotiating one of the highest value residential sales in Australia’s history, totalling $80million.
+His discreet nature and negotiating expertise are central to his successes, which include negotiating one of the highest value residential sales in Australia’s history, totalling $80million.
 He is a believer that it requires entrepreneurialism to adapt a sales campaign as it progresses in order to expose homes to the widest possible range of buyers, and create competition, to achieve a premium price.

 Elliott has been repeatedly ranked as the top international business owner in the largest real estate network in the southern hemisphere, Ray White.
 Perhaps it's in his blood.
 He was raised on the Lower North Shore by a mum who was renowned as a leading real estate agent in the prestige market along the North Shore.

-Elliott is proud to have attended Mesada and then Moriah College before studying Commerce at Macquarie University.
+Elliott is proud to have attended Masada and then Moriah College before studying Commerce at Macquarie University.
 As a young man, Elliott travelled Europe extensively before returning home to start his career, initially canvassing new clients for established agents.
 This experience exposed a talent for connecting with home owners and buyers.
 Interestingly, he spent two of those early years as the assistant to a well-regarded eastern suburbs agent, Kim Hayes.
 Hayes now works in the business Elliott owns.